 It has been a year, almost exactly, since Mary Espinoza, my grandma, stepped down from her career in public service.

-She served for 16 years on the Mountain View School District Board of Education, and for 25 years before that, as a school attendance clerk.
+She served for 16 years on the Mountain View School District Board of Education, and for 25 years before that, as a bilingual instructional assistant and school attendance clerk.

 “Hice lo que pude,” she told me.